rcrowther/django-category-collection/README.rst

 Install
 -------
 Put the code inside your project/emvironment.
+Then,

 'settings.py',::